-A summary of (1) the purpose of the inspection; (2) if and how the finding was reported (e.g., 50.72, ); (3) when the inspection report related to this action was issued; and (4) if and when (and where) a conference was held, if a conference was declined, or if there was a response to a preliminary determination letter.
+A summary of (1) the purpose of the inspection; (2) if and how the finding was reported (e.g., 50.72, 50.73); (3) when the inspection report related to this action was issued; and (4) if and when (and where) a conference was held, if a conference was declined, or if there was a response to a preliminary determination letter.

 A conclusion that the finding represented an issue of safety significance and that a violation occurred (if applicable).
-A very brief summary of the event or circumstances that resulted in the finding and violation, including such issues as the length of time the issue lasted, the proximate cause, and the operational mode of the plant at the time.
+A very brief summary of the event or circumstances that resulted in the finding and any associated violation, including such issues as the length of time the issue lasted, the proximate cause, and the operational mode of the plant at the time.

 Justification for not incorporating into the significance determination licensee perspectives presented at the conference, if applicable.